imagej/imagej.github.io/pages/GitHub.md

 ## Finding a file – quickly

-After pointing the web browser to a specific repository, typing the {% include Key content="T" %} key will let you type out parts of the file name and hit {% include Key content="Enter" %} when the file in question is at the top of the list (you can also navigate the list using the cursor keys).
+After pointing the web browser to a specific repository, typing the {% include key content='T' %}

+`key will let you type out parts of the file name and hit`

+{% include key content='Enter' %}

+`when the file in question is at the top of the list (you can also navigate the list using the cursor keys).`

 ## Linking to specific lines

-Hitting the {% include Key content="L" %} key lets you jump to a specific line (and modifies the URL which you can then send around to refer to that line).
+Hitting the {% include key content='L' %}

+`key lets you jump to a specific line (and modifies the URL which you can then send around to refer to that line).`

-After one line is selected already, you can select a line *range* by {% include Key content="Shift" %}-clicking on the line number of the other end of the line range.
+After one line is selected already, you can select a line *range* by {% include key content='Shift' %} -clicking on the line number of the other end of the line range.

 ## Permalinks